readthedocs/readthedocs.org/docs/user/tutorial/index.rst

    If you want to learn more,
    check out :ref:`guides/setup/git-repo-automatic:permissions for connected accounts`.

-After that, you will be redirected to Read the Docs, where you will need to confirm your e-mail and username.
-Clicking the :guilabel:`Sign Up »` button will create your account and redirect you to your :term:`dashboard`.
+After that, you will be redirected to Read the Docs to confirm your e-mail and username.
+Click the :guilabel:`Sign Up »` button to create your account and and open your :term:`dashboard`.

-By now, you should have two email notifications:
+You should have two email notifications:

 * One from GitHub, telling you that "A third-party OAuth application ... was recently authorized to access your account".
 You don't need to do